WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Python/Python Introduction.md

 	4. Boolean
 		1. Simple `True` and `False` or 1 and 0
 		2. Boolean values^[[Boolean data type - Wikipedia](https://en.wikipedia.org/wiki/Boolean_data_type)]
-		3. Function (`bool()`)
+	5. Conversion Functions
+		1. Strings, integers, float, and Boolean data types all have associated functions that convert values from one type to another
+		2. The functions are `str()`, `int()`, `float()`, and `bool()`
+			1. For example, `int(age)` will convert the "age" variable into an integer
-			1. Evaluates any value as "True" or "False"
+		3. Function `bool()` evaluates any value as "True" or "False"
 			1. True in this case effectively refer to any non-null^[Null being the number 0, boolean False, the string "None", or an empty value] value
 			2. Even `-1` returns True
 4. Non-primitive data types (non-comprehensive)
 	1. Lists
 		1. Holds a large number of items of any data type